Selling a car privately: A complete guide

-If you want to sell privately, there are numerous possible routes: online is probably the easiest, but you could also use the classified ads in your local paper.
+There are numerous possible routes you can take when selling a car privately: online is probably the easiest through sites such as Confused.com, but you could also use the classified ads in your local paper.

 To help you get an idea of how much you should aim to sell your car for, try our free car valuation tool.

+Don’t set an unrealistic price.
 Britain’s used-car market is huge, so your price has to be competitive.
-To get an idea of a realistic price, compare your car with those of the same make, model, age, and with a similar number of miles on the clock.
+To get an idea compare your car with those of the same make, model, age, and with a similar number of miles on the clock.

-It's also worth having plenty of photos in your online ad.
+Include plenty of photos in your ad.
 It’ll help attract more views, and encourage more potential buyers to take the next step and arrange a face-to-face viewing.

-Depreciation is simply the difference between the value of a car new, and when it's sold at a later date.
-Most cars will lose value over time as they run up additional miles and standard wear-and-tear.
+Be mindful of depreciation.
+Depreciation is the difference between the value of a car new, and when it's sold at a later date.

-The older your car is, and the more miles it's driven will be two of the main contributing factors to its depreciation, along with overall condition.
-You should expect to get significantly less for a second hand car than it was valued at when new, though most online valuation tools will take this into account.
+The older your car is, and the more miles it's driven will contribute to its depreciation, along with overall condition.
+But most online valuation tools will take depreciation into account.

 Meeting potential buyers

-If you’re selling privately you need to be aware of the potential for fraud or theft, and take certain precautions.
+If you’re selling privately you need to be aware of potential fraud or theft of your vehicle, and take certain precautions.

 If you’re being paid in cash, try to carry out the transaction at a bank where you can deposit the money immediately and have the notes checked for forgeries.